istio/istio.io/content/en/docs/ops/configuration/security/security-policy-examples/index.md

 ### Namespace isolation

-You want to block all traffic from outside the namespace `foo`, in other words, isolate the namespace `foo` from other namespaces.
+The following policy allows traffic only from the namespace `foo`.
+In other words, it isolates the namespace `foo` from other namespaces.
 This requires you have already enabled mTLS.

 {{< text yaml >}}